tindandelion/tesseract-test-assignment/NOTES.md

 ## API tests

 I've found that the provided test suite in `test/index.spec.ts` wasn't sufficient to work on the proper implementation.
-I've left that file mostly untouched (had to make some changes though as it wasn't consistent), and created a new test suite in `test/api-tests.spec.ts`, where I created a test suite to drive the implementation;
+I've left that file mostly untouched (had to make some changes though as it wasn't consistent), and created a new test suite in `test/api-tests.spec.ts`, where I created a test suite to drive the implementation.

+I've found the following problems with the default test suite:

+- It's not clear why the very first deposit we create has ID == 4.
+I'd expect it to have the ID == 1, as it's the very first deposit.
+- The `README.md`, `migration.csv` and the test suite are out of sync in terms of data.
+It's not clear which one I should have used as a source of truth.
+- The test `05 users with balances` doesn't tell the entire story: it's not clear where the assertion data comes from.

+All in all, I took the liberty to change the default test suite a little bit to make them pass.